Shahablo/medcodepro/GroupProject/Docs/DesignDocument.md

 >
 > Verification and validation requirements:
 > - The app should be tested to a full suite of test cases
+>
+> Language:
+> - The application will only be written in the English language

 ### 1.3 System Environment
 > - The app will  be developed using Android 3.X or higher